MLB Player News

 Brandon Belt DH | TOR

-Belt will likely go on the bereavement list Friday, Maria I. Guardado of MLB.com reports.
+Belt (knee) is starting Saturday's Cactus League game against the Dodgers, Maria I. Guardado of MLB.com reports.

 -